KiranMantha/plumejs-ui/README.md

 This component can replace traditional html dropdown and also can be transformed as multi select dropdown.
 To use this:

 ```
+import { Component, html } from '@plumejs/core';
 import { IMultiSelectOptions, registerMultiSelectComponent } from '@plumejs/ui';

-registerMultiSelectComponent(); // Call this function in your root component.
+// Call this function in your root component.
 No need to execute this when ever you import.
+registerMultiSelectComponent();

 @Component({
     selector: 'your-selector'